MTG/freesound/_docs/api/source/resources.rst

 **Using geotagging data in queries**

 Queries and filters can also include geotagging data to perform spatial queries.
-For example, you can retrieve sounds that were recorded in a particular location or filter the results of a query to those sounds recorded in a geospatial area.
+For example, you can retrieve sounds that were recorded near a particular location or filter the results of a query to those sounds recorded in a geospatial area.
 Note that not all sounds in Freesound are geotagged, and the results of such queries will only include geotagged sounds.

 Please refer to the Solr docummentation on spatial queries (https://wiki.apache.org/solr/SpatialSearch) and check the examples below for more information.